mmari0c/dfw-foodie/README.md

 This web app displays a collection of cards featuring my favorite places to eat in the DFW area.

-## Features

-- [x] **The app presents a themed collection of DFW food spots**
-  - [x] A clear header/title introduces the theme of local DFW restaurants

-- [x] **At least 10 unique restaurants are displayed in a responsive card layout**
-  - [x] A minimum of 10 restaurant cards are shown
-  - [x] Cards are arranged in an organized, responsive format (such as a grid)
-  - [x] Each card includes key information about the restaurant (name, description, cuisine, etc.)

-- [x] **Each card includes a link or button for additional information**
-  - [x] Users can click a button/link to navigate to an external resource related to the restaurant (website, menu, etc.)

 ## Video Walkthrough

 Here's a walkthrough: